 In addition to the carp, Swan holds tench and bream to double figures and chub to 8lbs.
 Anglers fishing for the non-carp species tend to head for the causeway bank corners and ledger sweetcorn, maggots, pellet or 10mm boilies.

-Opened in Spring 2008, the 20-acre Mallard Lake on the right as you drive into Bluebell Lakes is the venue's new runs water, being stocked with an estimated 2,000 commons and mirrors between 6lbs and 37lbs.
-The biggest fish to have come out so far tipped the scales at 34lbs whilst the average size currently runs between 12lbs and 15lbs although there are a lot of fish over 20lbs.
+Opened in Spring 2008, the 20-acre Mallard Lake on the right as you drive into Bluebell Lakes is the venue's new runs water, having been stocked with an estimated 2,000 commons and mirrors between 6lbs and 37lbs.
+The water now produces a lot of 30lbs fish with the biggest so far weighing 44lbs 10oz when last caught.
+There are also at least three known commons over the 40lb mark.

 Formerly a private syndicate carp water, Mallard has a total of 40 pegs, most of them doubles, which are evenly spaced around the lake.
 In addition to the carp, Mallard is also proving to be a cracking silver fish water with a bream of over 18lbs having been caught in 2011 as well as tench to 12lbs.
 There are also decent shoals of quality roach, rudd and perch.